usc-mrel/speech_coil_eval/README.md

 ### Functions

-- **snr_recon_3d**: This demo file takes in 3D imaging data and noise information to reconstruct images in SNR units.

-- **gre_3d_demo**: This demo file takes in 3D GRE data for the speech, head, and body coils and performs an SNR recon for all coils.
+- **gre_3d_demo**: This is the main demo file.
+It takes in 3D GRE data for the speech, head, and body coils and performs an SNR recon for all coils.
 It then displays the SNR gain over the body coil for both, the speech and the head coil.

-- **tse_2d_demo**: This demo file takes in 2D TSE data from a head coil and a body coil located in /tse_data.
-It calculates and displays the SNR maps for each coil, and displays the ratio.
+- **process_all.m**: This demo file takes in data for 3 volunteers and it ouputs the snr gain for the speech and the head coil, for 3 subjects.

+- **ratio_output.m**:This script outputs the snr gain for the speech and head coil.

+- **snr_demo.m**: This demo file takes in speech coil 3D imaging data and noise information to reconstruct images in SNR units.

-- **data_speech_coil.mat**: This is the data used for the demo.
+- **data_speech_coil.mat**: This is the data used by the snr_demo file.
 It consists of kspace data from a 3D GRE sequence with the speech coil, noise measurements, and the decorrelation matrix.

-- **estimate_sensitivities.m**: Estimates the coil sensitivities for a 3D volume of kspace data using the Walsh method.

 - **read_h5_data:** Reads kspace data in ISMRMRD format.

-- **process_noise_ismrmrd_data:** Outputs decorrelation matrix and sorted noise data from pre-scan noise measurements.

-- **read_raw_data:** sample script to read ismrmrd raw data.